DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ---

-##### What is an Exchange?

-- [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments can not be traded
-- [ ]  A marketplace for crypto traders without any intermediary intervention
-- [ ]  A marketplace or platform which allows customers to trade cryptocurrencies for other assets
-- [x]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded

-Hint: NoHint

-Explanation: A marketplace to trade different types of assets for fiat currencies only.

-Sub Topics: intro

----

 ##### What is a Crypto Exchange?

-- [ ]  A marketplace for crypto traders without any intermediary intervention
+- [ ]  A marketplace which does not allow customers to trade cryptocurrencies for digital currencies
 - [x]  A marketplace which allows customers to trade cryptocurrencies for digital currencies
-- [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded
 - [x]  A marketplace which allows customers to trade cryptocurrencies for fiat money
+- [ ]  None of the above

 Hint: NoHint